-- I come from a smaller city in India, Ranchi, whose history dates back to the second century, and yes for cricket enthusiasts, this is where MS Dhoni hails from.
+- I come from a small town of Ranchi in India, whose history dates back to the second century, and yes for cricket enthusiasts, this is where MS Dhoni hails from.

-- Here’s my story of coming from a small city to becoming a CA; getting two offers from the Big 4 firms in the space of 24 hours, working in several MNCs and even working at LinkedIn as the finance head.
+- Here's my story of becoming a successful CA; getting two offers from the Big 4 firms in the space of 24 hours and being headhunted by one of the largest tech companies in the world, LinkedIn.

 When it was time to decide on a career, I decided to become an engineer.
+It was the first time that IIT-JEE (premier engineering college in India) had introduced a screening test followed by the mains.
 Unfortunately, I didn’t do well enough to get into my desired stream of computer science.

-Post my several failed attempts to get into a good engineering college, I started looking out for alternatives and that’s how I discovered CA and a few other qualifications!
+Post my failed attempts at getting into a good engineering college, I started looking for alternatives and that’s how I discovered CA. So, it came by chance.

-As a science student, I faced several challenges and took a while to understand debit and credit!
+As a science student, I faced several challenges.
+It took me a while to understand debit and credit!
 But I had no choice but to complete CA, because of our financial situation.

-Many of my friends moved to bigger cities like Mumbai, Kolkata, Delhi and Bangalore however I was constrained to be in Ranchi, as moving to other cities would increase my expenses.
-In hindsight, that has been one of my best decisions, no regrets.
+Many of my friends moved to bigger cities like Mumbai, Kolkata, Delhi, and Bangalore.
+I was constrained to be in Ranchi as moving to other cities would increase my expenses, but I enjoyed it and have no regrets.

-I completed my articles from one of the largest and highly reputed CA firms in Ranchi, NK Kejriwal and Co. and I must admit, it was one of the best experiences I had in terms of learning.
+I completed my articles from one of the largest and highly reputed CA firms, NK Kejriwal and Co in Ranchi and I must admit, it was one of the best experiences I had in terms of learning.

-Finally, in 2007, I passed all the exams and became a CA. Everything worked out for the best.
+I passed all the exams and became a CA in 2007, so everything worked out for the best.

-Extra Tip: Big city or small city didn’t matter to me, learning, mattered the most.
-I am incredibly grateful for what I had and what I have today.
+Big city or small city didn’t matter to me, learning, mattered the most.
+I am incredibly grateful for what I had then and what I have today.

 Getting two job offers within a space of 24 hours from the Big 4 firms

-As a 22-year-old young Chartered Accountant, I was not sure what I wanted to do next.
-I only planned one thing, which was to work for a ‘Big 4’ and make moves depending on my inclination.
+After qualifying as a CA, I only planned one thing, which was to work for a ‘Big 4’ and make moves depending on my inclination.